 Tell us about a change to your existing Riding Establishment licence

 If you require an application form you can download a copy from the related documents section on this page.
 Alternatively please contact the Environmental Health & Licensing Team.

-Please send in your completed application form and any supporting documentation (requested on the application form) to West Somerset Council, West Somerset House, Killick Way, Williton, Taunton TA4 4QA
+Please send in the completed application forms with the relevant documentation required (including public liability insurance and any other documents requested within the application form specific to the activity you are looking to be licensed for) to West Somerset Council, West Somerset House, Killick Way, Williton, Taunton TA4 4QA

 Failed Application Redress

 Please contact West Somerset Council in the first instance.

 Any person aggrieved by the Council's refusal to grant such a licence, or by any conditions subject to which such a licence is granted may appeal to the Magistrates Court.
 Full details will be included on any letter of refusal.